pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 It becomes cumbersome and verbose to combine transforms such as `Include`, `Exclude`, and `ReplaceText` with explicit `Chain` and `Merge` operators.
 Also, there is a common composition pattern to using them.
-Specifically, select an interesting subset using includes/excludes, apply a chain of additional transformations to the subset, and merge the result with the results of other transforms.

-That is why there is a swiss army knife transform (known the `Combo` transform) that combines `Include`, `Exclude`, `Merge`, and `Chain`.
+Specifically, select an interesting subset using includes and excludes, apply a chain of additional transformations to the subset, and merge the result with the results of other transforms.
+That is why there is a transform known the `Combo` transform that combines `Include`, `Exclude`, `Merge`, and `Chain`.

 For example: